 "Time to get to work."

 They stream through the shuffling traffic, flitting from client site to client site, like a parched hummingbird.
-His brow furrows in frustration, as the customers yield effortlessly to his every solicitation.
+His brow furrows in frustration, as the clients yield effortlessly to his every solicitation.
 Active Directory migration projects are booked.
-Desktop refreshes are signed.
-Forklift server upgrades are executed.
+Multi-million-dollar desktop refreshes are signed.
+Multi-thousand-unit server forklift-upgrades are executed.
 Seven-figure software brokerings flutter into his hands like Monopoly money.

-"Alex," his obsequious customers mewled, "we're so glad you came!
+"Alex," his obsequious clients mewl, "we're so glad you came!
 How much money can we spend with you today?"

 He scoffs inaudibly through his nose in disgust.
 "Where's the challenge in this?" he wonders.
-"Where's the 'Don't call us, we'll call you'? that I had been hearing about from my fellow colleagues?" he broods.
+"Where's the 'Don't call us, we'll call you' that I had been hearing about from my fellow colleagues?" he broods.
 "Where's the 'We won't be needing your services for the forseeable future.' that thwarts my cohorts' efforts?"
-He crumples the innumerable six-figure purchase orders, stuffing them into his suit pocket.
+He crumples the innumerable six- and seven-figure purchase orders, stuffing them exasperatedly into his suit pocket.

 "Just ONCE, do I want to have to try," he inadvertently reflects out loud, interrupting a CTO in mid-sentence.
 The executive stares at him, frozen, mouth barely open, as if waiting for Alex's cue on how to proceed."

 "I'm... sorry.
-Please continue," with your blithering blather, he signals to the trembling CTO with a repeated flicking of his hand.
+Please continue," with your blithering blather, he signals with a repeated flicking of his hand to the trembling CTO.

-They suspend the multicustomer onslaught for lunch.
+They suspend the multiclient onslaught for lunch.
 The IT director of another faceless client stands waiting nervously outside of Hollywood's latest must-be-seen-at destination: Matsuhisa.
-Nobu's latest brainchild in a series of understated joints, Matsuhisa is famous for its unobtrusive exterior, seconded only by the meticulously crafted sushi.
+Nobu's latest brainchild in a series of understated joints, Matsuhisa is as famous for its unobtrusive exterior, as it is for its meticulously crafted sushi.

 Unhesitatingly, Alex orders the signature dishes, heralded by epicureans the world over.
 Bento box with tempura shrimp, creamy sashimi of abalone, snapper, and eel, caramelized blood cod ladled over with eel-free eel sauce, and seared ahi tuna.
 More crucially, though, was the gossamer uni sushi.
 Luxuriously creamy sea urchin, adorned with a nuttily ambrosial yolk of quail egg.
 Deftly, he flicks a roll into his gaping maw.
-Rather than biting down, he allows the composite morsel to melt over the five gustatory regions of his tongue.
+Rather than biting down, he closes his mouth and raises the flat of his tongue, slowly squashing the composite morsel against the roof of his mouth, allowing the work of genius to disembogue sluggishly over the five impatiently-waiting gustatory regions of his tongue.
 So subtle.
 So multilayered.
 So many dimensions.

 His colleague tears him out of his reverie with sharp jabs of her elbow.
 "Alex, that chick from E.R. is staring right at you."
 She points with her chin across the restaurant.
 "Go talk to her!"

-He rolls his eyes exasperatedly.
+His eyes roll in displeasure.
 "Why don't these celebs just respect my space, and leave me in peace?" he groans, turning away, cupping his temple and eyebrow.
 "Why can't I simply go out and enjoy a lunch in privacy?"
 He reflects on the encounters of the past two days.
 "Yesterday, a pregnant Heidi Klum at the airport, tugging at my carry-on bag.
 This morning, Anna Kournikova hissing invitingly at me from a balcony, as I walked the hills..."
-He tapped a wasabi-stained chopstick on the table, annoyed.
-"What's next," he surmised, looking left and right, "Me'shell Ndegeocello grabbing my crotch at a Mappelthorpe exhibit at the J. Paul Getty Museum?"
+He taps a wasabi-stained chopstick on the table, annoyed.
+"What's next," he surmises, looking left and right, "Me'shell Ndegeocello grabbing my crotch at a Mappelthorpe exhibit at the Getty?"
 He begins to yearn for his relative obscurity in Austin.
 "There, everyone knows to leave me alone..."

-"Ago," a trendy destination off Sunset Blvd, attracts the upper echelon.
-The valet area is liberally dotted with Bentleys, Rolls, Ferraris, Maseratis, and most critically, my colleague's rented Taurus.
+"Ago," a trendy destination off Sunset, attracts the upper echelon.
+The valet area is liberally dotted with Bentleys, Rolls, Ferraris, Maseratis, and most fittingly, Alex's colleague's rented Taurus.

 He is not disappointed with this group of clients, he soon discovers.
-They are a younger crowd, late twentysomething - early thirtysomething, full of energy and absolutely hilarious.
-Yes, he thought, they are squarely and fanatically loyal to Dell, yet not disgustingly obsequious about it.
-They do, however, nearly cross the line, unhaltingly begging him to join them to go out Saturday nite.
+They are a younger crowd, late-ish mid-thirtysomething, full of energy and absolutely hilarious.
+Yes, he thinks, they are squarely and fanatically loyal to Alex's company, yet not disgustingly obsequious about it.
+They do, however, nearly cross the line, by unhaltingly begging him to join them on a Saturday night outing.